s-m-wang/AIT-F25-Final-Project/MILESTONE_04.md

 Optional project notes
 ---
+Also, I just found out that Pexels apparently has a lot of server shutdowns which might lead to the images not popping up when you make the cards.
+So, if they don't show up, check if Pexels has a server shutdown, and if so, maybe try again later to test the images.
+And, because I'm using the free version, you can't have more than 200 pictures uploaded in an hour, so when testing, please don't exceed 200 cards with photos.
 I have a fourth form.
 It's the trashcan.
 It pops up a delete form for all of the currently existing sets.
 The trashcan is a little slow to respond, so you might have to try clicking it a few times.